 4. I don’t have a Dutch residency, can I stay in a homeless shelter in Amsterdam?

 In The Netherlands there exists an extended social system (high taxes pay for extended social services).
 This also means, that people without a residence permit are excluded from receiving support from social organisations.

 Until 2015, people without a residence card are not allowed to stay in an Amsterdam shelter.
-Some civil society organisations do accomodate homeless people without papers, under conditions.
+Some civil society organisations do accommodate homeless people without papers, under conditions.

 As a rule, shelters in Amsterdam only take in people who have been in the city for a longer period (3 months).
 If you have just arrived you are supposed to arrange their own accommodation.
 In any case, expect a screening and a waiting list.